ajschumacher/ajschumacher.github.io/20160416-equivalences_between_tables_maps_graphs_and_sets/index.md

 spreadsheets.

-It seems like giving spreadsheet software well-defined tables rather than vast expanses of empty cells would be a change worth making, and some tools, such as [editdata][], do this.
+It seems like giving spreadsheet software well-defined tables rather than vast expanses of empty cells would be a change worth making.
+Some tools, such as [editdata][], do this.

 [editdata]: http://app.editdata.org/